-Okay, now onto the topic for today.
-A small group of biblical Christians known as the Pilgrims are widely considered to be the founders of America.
-Numbering only about 400 or 500 souls, they had fled religious persecution in England to settle in Holland.
+Okay, now on to the topic for today.
+A small group of biblical Christians known as the pilgrims are widely considered to be the founders of America, numbering only about 400 or 500 souls that had fled religious persecution in England to settle in Holland.
 But after 10 years in Holland, they decided on another move across the Atlantic Ocean to an unknown land that would become the United States.
-About 50 Pilgrims were on that first vessel called the Mayflower, arriving in modern day Cape Cod in Massachusetts in November of the year 1620.
-One year later, in November, 1621, 400 years ago, after a brutal winter in which many of them died, they celebrated a bountiful harvest with local Indians who had helped them in what has become known as the first Thanksgiving.
-The Pilgrims and their biblical beliefs, which led directly to the principles of the Declaration of Independence in the US Constitution nearly 150 years later, have been mostly forgotten by the majority of our population.
-Separation of church and state, as it said, is a sacrament of mainstream society today, but it wasn't to the Pilgrims.
-They said they came to America, "For the glory of God and the advancement of the Christian faith."
-Dr. Jerry Newcombe, producer of the documentary film, The Pilgrims, joins us today this Thanksgiving weekend on The Christian Worldview to discuss the pilgrims story and what they believed and lived by.
-For in them we have an example for how we can live in our pilgrimage, in a contrary world.
-Jerry, thank you for coming on The Christian Worldview.
-Before we get into your film, just give us some background about yourself and how you came to saving faith in Christ.
+About 50 Pilgrims were on that first vessel called the Mayflower, arriving in modern day Cape Cod and Massachusetts in November of the year 1621.
+A year later, in November, 1621, 400 years ago, after a brutal winter in which many of them died, they celebrated a bountiful harvest with local Indians who had helped them in what has become known as the first Thanksgiving.

+The Pilgrims and their biblical beliefs, which led directly to the principles of the Declaration of Independence and the US Constitution nearly 150 years later, have been mostly forgotten by the majority of our population. separation of church and state, as it said, is a sacrament of mainstream society today, but it wasn't to the Pilgrims.
+They said they came to America, "for the glory of God, and the advancement of the Christian faith".

+Dr. Jerry Newcombe, producer of the documentary film The Pilgrims, joins us today this Thanksgiving weekend on The Christian Worldview, to discuss the Pilgrims story, and what they believed and lived by, for in them we have an example for how we can live in our pilgrimage, in a contrary world.
+Let's start out Jerry by playing a soundbite from the film The Pilgrims, early on, where there was a plot taking place in England.
+I want to follow up with a question after that.